 Position Objective

-The Marketing & and Communications Manager is responsible for the marketing, communications, public relations, media and digital aspects of the organisation.
-Working closely with other staff, this position will develop and implement strategies and plans to increase awareness of Accessible Arts and artists with disability across NSW. technical aspects of the website and its conten
+The Marketing & Communications Manager is responsible for the marketing, communications, public relations, media and digital aspects of the organisation as well as maintaining relationships with all our stakeholders.
+Working closely with the CEO and other staff, this position will develop and implement strategies and plans to increase awareness of Accessible Arts and artists with disability across NSW.

 Key accountabilities